Document Type : Original Article

 Faculty of Health Sciences, Simon Fraser University, Burnaby, BC, Canada

 We interrogate public funding for MCMs by analyzing how much the Government of Canada (GoC) spent, how those funds were allocated, on what terms, and to whom.
-We identify the funding institutions, and the funds awarded between February 10, 2020, and March 31, 2021, that were allocated to support the research, development, and manufacturing of MCMs, including diagnostics, vaccines, therapeutics, and information about clinical management and virus transmission.
-To collect these data, we conducted searches on the Internet, public data repositories, and filed several requests under the Access to Information Act (1985) Subsequently, we carried out a document-based analysis of electronically accessible research contracts, proposals, grant calls, and policy announcements.
+We identify the funding institutions, and the funds awarded between February 10, 2020, and March 31, 2021, to support the research, development, and manufacturing of MCMs, including diagnostics, vaccines, therapeutics, and information about clinical management and virus transmission.
+To collect these data, we conducted searches on the Internet, public data repositories, and filed several requests under the Access to Information Act (1985).
+Subsequently, we carried out a document-based analysis of electronically accessible research contracts, proposals, grant calls, and policy announcements.

 Beyond incremental change in policy goals, such as public investment in domestic biomanufacturing, the features of Canadian public policies endorsing financialization in the biopharmaceutical sector remained largely unchanged during the pandemic.